StoneOrbits/VortexEngine/docs/pattern_select_menu.md

 The Pattern Select menu lets you quickly change the blinking speed or style of your current mode, also known as the [Pattern](patterns.html).

+## LED Selection

+Upon entering the pattern select menu the LEDs will show magenta for [LED Selection](led_selection.html).

+- Selecting ALL LEDs will provide the full list of patterns both Single and MultiLED.
+Any pattern selected will be saved to all LEDs.

+- Selecting MultiLED will only provide MultiLED patterns.
+Any pattern selected will be saved to all LEDs.

+- Selecting any other option will provide only Single LED patterns.
+Any pattern selected will be saved to only the selected LEDs.

 ## Selecting Patterns

 Vortex Devices offer a wide range of flashing patterns.
 To make selecting patterns easier, the Pattern Select menu provides shortcuts to different points in the pattern list.

-After choosing LEDs and entering the Pattern Select menu, you'll see five options, each represented by a glowing color:
+After entering the Pattern Select menu and choosing LEDs, you'll see five options, each represented by a glowing color:

 <div class="option-container">
   <div class="glow-box glow-red"></div>